MrOtterton/DaneSchleaSchedulingSoftware/README.md

-- All fields are case-specific and cities/countries must be entered from list provided below, even for customers.
+- All fields are case-specific.

 - Login form is in English and German, change your locale to GERMAN or change line 108 on LoginController to Locale.GERMAN to check